The Church of Jesus Christ of Latter-day Saints in Wales: Welsh members and the Mormon Tabernacle Choir

 Dan Jones and faithful Welsh members greatly influenced the formation of the Mormon Tabernacle Choir.
 Jones helped bring a group of 250 Welsh converts to the United States.
 Among these faithful church members were many singers who would help form the church's choir.
 John Parry, one of the members in this group, directed 85 Welsh converts in a special musical number at the October 1849 General Conference.
 Parry was asked by Brigham Young to form and direct a choir, which later became known as the Mormon Tabernacle Choir.

 Stakes

 4 Stakes have congregations in Wales.
-2 Stakes are entirely in Wales.
-The Chester England Stake Center and 6 of its 8 congregations meet in Wales.
+2 Stakes are entirely within Wales.
+The Chester England Stake Centre and 6 of its 8 congregations meet in Wales.
 Only a single branch in the Newcastle-Under-Lyme England Stake meet in Wales.